hexagontk/hexagon/site/pages/gradle.md

 * buildInfo: add configuration file (`META-INF/build.properties`) with build variables to the package.
 It is executed automatically before compiling classes.
-* watch: run the application in another thread.
-Allows the possibility to watch source changes.
-To run the application and watch for changes you need to execute this task with the `--continuous` (`-t`) Gradle flag.
-Ie: `gw -t watch`.
 * jarAll: creates a single JAR with all dependencies, and the application main class set up.
 This task is an alternative to the Gradle `installDist` task.
 * jlink: create an application distribution based on a jlink generated JRE.